Memel, South Africa: Demography

 Since 1994 dozens of people from outside, some from overseas, have moved to Memel, with many of them seeking a healthier lifestyle than that offered by the cities and lands from where they came..
 As of 2019 this influx has slowed considerably.

-The Zimbabwean diaspora has also impacted the town of Memel, with numerous refugees settling here in preference to remaining in their shattered country.
+The Zimbabwean diaspora has also had a significant impact on the town of Memel, with a large number of their people settling here.

 Bangladeshis, Pakistanis and Chinese have also recently settled here, many of them being shop-keepers.

 In the census of 2001, the population of Memel consisted of 469 people living in 182 households.
 76% of the people described themselves as "White" and 24% as "Black African".
 75% spoke Afrikaans as their first language and 19% spoke Zulu.
-It must be emphasised that these figures are for the old town of Memel only which is populated mainly by white people.
-They do not take into account the thousands of black people living in Zamani which is now a part of Memel.
-When Zamani is included, the tables are turned and black Africans outnumber all other races by thousand (as they do in many other towns in South Africa).

-Zulus and Sotho people are by far the majority in Memel-Zamani.
+These figures are for the old town of Memel, which is populated mainly by inhabitants identifying as white.
+When including Zamani, the proportion of black South Africans, specifically those of the Zulus and Sotho people, form the majority in Memel-Zamani.

-Memel / Zamani is populated too by considerable numbers of cattle that roam the town's gardens, streets, roadside verges, empty plots and athletics track.
-Belonging to local people, the human population of the town has long been accustomed to them and they are the cause of many formerly unfenced properties having been securely fenced in order to prevent gardens being eaten by bovine marauders.
+Memel / Zamani is populated by considerable numbers of free roaming cattle, impacting the town's gardens, streets, roadside verges, empty plots and even the athletics track.
+Having become accustomed to their presence, the town has simply turned to fencing to keep these newcomers out of gardens and properties.